VincenzoArceri/clam/README.md

 ```
 git clone https://github.com/VincenzoArceri/mudyn-completeness
 ```
-You can either build the Eclipse Proeject or run the  JAR file `mudyn.jar` as
+You can either build the Eclipse Project or run the JAR file `mudyn.jar` as
 ```
 java -jar mudyn.jar filename.js
 ```